4.4km there and back again (1 hour)

 The part of the mass path running from the edge of the large field, through the wood and onto the road, is known locally as Sally Walk – probably from the Irish for willow tree.

-The Mass Path starts on Main Street at the stone 1798 memorial bench (next to Topaz).
+The Mass Path starts on Main Street at the stone 1798 memorial bench (next to the filling station).
 Follow the footpath to Upper Green and past Forester’s Hall, passing through a turnstile.
 You will first see the primary school on your right, followed by the grounds of old Darraghville House (later a Convent).

 Coming to another turnstile you will see the old walled garden ahead.
 This turnstile was at a crossroads where people from Ballygannon and Pretty Bush came through the convent grounds on their way to Kilquade Church.